Venetoclax added to fludarabine, cytarabine and gemtuzumab ozogamicin (drug combination) in children with relapsed acute myeloid leukemia

 Who Can Join the Study?

-• Not be taking medicines that treat or prevent graft‑versus‑host disease (a problem that can happen after a bone‑marrow transplant) or organ‑rejection medicines for at least 14 days.
+• Must not be taking any medicines to treat or prevent graft‑versus‑host disease (a complication after a bone‑marrow transplant) or organ‑rejection drugs for at least 14 days.

-• Be at least 42 days after any type of cellular therapy (such as a stem‑cell or immune‑cell treatment).
+• Must be at least 42 days after receiving any type of cellular therapy such as a stem‑cell transplant.

-• Liver: bilirubin (a waste product) must be no more than 1.5 times the normal upper limit, alkaline phosphatase no more than 2.5 times normal, and ALT (a liver enzyme) no more than 2.5 times normal.
-Slightly higher ALT is allowed if it is caused by leukemia in the liver or fatty liver disease.
+• Liver: total or direct bilirubin ≤ 1.5 times the upper limit of normal (ULN), alkaline phosphatase ≤ 2.5 × ULN, and ALT (a liver enzyme) ≤ 2.5 × ULN.
+Higher levels are allowed if they are caused by leukemia in the liver or fatty liver seen on imaging.

-• Heart: no history of heart failure that needs medication, normal left‑ventricular function on an ultrasound (no very low fraction‑shortening or ejection‑fraction), and no signs of heart failure now.
+• Heart: no history of congestive heart failure that needs medication, normal left‑ventricular function on an echocardiogram (ejection fraction ≥ 40% or shortening fraction ≥ 25%), and no signs of heart failure at the time of relapse.

-• Give written permission by signing an informed consent form (and assent form if you are old enough), together with a parent or legal guardian, before any study procedures begin.
+• Must sign an informed consent form (and assent form for children, when required) before any screening or study procedures begin.

-• Have a good overall health rating, called a performance status, of 0, 1, or 2 on the ECOG scale (or a Lansky/Karnofsky score of 50% or higher).
-This means you are able to carry out most daily activities.
+• Must have a performance status score of 0, 1, or 2 on the ECOG scale (or a Lansky/Karnofsky score of at least 50%), indicating they are able to carry out most daily activities.

-• Not have received strong chemotherapy (called cytotoxic chemotherapy) within the last 14 days, except for steroids, low‑dose cytarabine, or hydroxyurea, which can be given up to 24 hours before starting the study treatment.
+• Must not have received any strong chemotherapy drugs (cytotoxic chemotherapy) within the past 14 days, except that low‑dose steroids, low‑dose cytarabine, or hydroxyurea may be given up to 24 hours before starting the study treatment.

 Who Cannot Join the Study?

-• Patients who, in the doctor’s opinion, might not be able to follow the study rules and visits.
+• Patients who, in the doctor’s view, may not be able to follow the study rules and visits.

-• Patients who have disease in the brain‑spinal fluid classified as CNS3 (either isolated or causing symptoms).
+• Patients who have disease in the central nervous system classified as CNS‑3 (either isolated or causing symptoms).

-• Patients who cannot absorb medicines through the stomach or intestines, making it impossible to take the study drug by mouth.
+• Individuals with a malabsorption disorder or any condition that makes it impossible to take the study drug venetoclax by mouth.

-• Patients who are already taking another experimental (investigational) medicine that is not part of this study.
+• Patients who are currently receiving another investigational (still‑testing) drug that is not part of this study.

-• Patients with inherited bone‑marrow problems such as Fanconi anemia, Kostmann syndrome, Shwachman syndrome, or any similar congenital (present from birth) bone‑marrow failure condition.
+• People with known inherited bone‑marrow failure conditions such as Fanconi anemia, Kostmann syndrome, Shwachman syndrome, or any similar congenital disorder.

-• Patients who are known to be allergic to any of the medicines used in the study.
+• Patients who have a known allergy to any of the medicines used in the trial.

 Where you can join this trial?